 - 1 teaspoons of vanilla extract

 - 1 cup of finely chopped salted pistachios, reserve 1/4 for icing

 - 1-2 drops of green food coloring, optional

 - 3 tablespoon of heavy whipping cream

 - 1 teaspoon of vanilla extract

 - 1/4 cup of finely chopped pistachios to sprinkle on top of the iced cookies

-- Stir together coconut flour, baking powder, salt and set aside the dry ingredients.
+- Stir together coconut flour, baking powder, and salt, and set aside the dry ingredients.

 - Next, add the eggs one at a time, and beat well after each addition.

-- Add dry ingredients to wet mixture, stir until fully combined.
+- Add dry ingredients to the wet mixture, and stir until fully combined.